Keylessboi/chatGPT-ollama/README.md

 python server.py --host 0.0.0.0 --port 8001
 ```
 By default the server expects Ollama at `http://localhost:11434`.
-You can verify connectivity by running `curl $OLLAMA_URL/api/tags`.
+You can verify connectivity by running `curl $OLLAMA_URL/api/tags` to list
+installed models.
+To see which models are currently loaded into memory, call
+`curl http://localhost:8001/api/ps` (replace `localhost` with your server's IP
+if remote).

 3. Send API requests compatible with OpenAI's format.
 Example `curl`: